arupsi/ingredients_to_insights/README.md

 - **total fat (PDV)**: Quantitative (total fat content)

 ### Model Assessment:
-The RMSE score of our model came out to be approximately **269**, which indicates that, on average, the model’s predictions deviate from the actual values of calorie content of recipes by **269 units**.
+The RMSE score of our model came out to be approximately **269.42**, which indicates that, on average, the model’s predictions deviate from the actual values of calorie content of recipes by **269.42 units**.
 Since this number is too high, we would classify the performance of this model as **average**.

+## Final Model

+## Final Model

+### Features Added:
+- **n_ingredients**: This feature was included because the number of ingredients directly affects the complexity of a recipe, which in turn influences its calorie content.
+Recipes with more ingredients tend to have more calories, making this a valuable predictor.

+- **total fat (PDV)**: Total fat content is an essential feature for predicting the calorie content of a recipe, as fat is one of the macronutrients contributing directly to calorie count.
+Including this feature improves the model's ability to estimate the calorie content accurately.

+### Model Architecture:
+The final model used is a **RandomForestRegressor**, which is a powerful ensemble method that works well for regression tasks by building multiple decision trees and averaging their predictions.

+### Hyperparameters Tuned:
+- **Number of Estimators (`n_estimators`)**: This refers to the number of trees in the forest.
+The model tested with a value of 100.
+- **Maximum Depth (`max_depth`)**: This controls how deep each tree in the forest can grow.
+The model tested with both `None` (no limit) and `10` as values.

+### Best Hyperparameters:
+- **Best number of estimators**: 100
+- **Best maximum depth**: 10

+### Hyperparameter Selection Method:
+The hyperparameters were selected using **GridSearchCV**, a method that exhaustively tests combinations of hyperparameters through cross-validation to find the best performing ones based on the root mean squared error (RMSE).

+### Model Improvement:
+The final model showed an RMSE of **359.04**, which is higher than the baseline model’s RMSE of 269.42.
+Although the RandomForestRegressor model added complexity and hyperparameter tuning, it did not outperform the baseline linear regression model in this specific case.
+This result highlights that more complex models do not always guarantee better performance, particularly if the features or the data do not support the added complexity.